sakshivshetty/Business_Modelling/README.md

 # R for Data Analytics
-Data Analytics using R programming language.
+Data Analytics on a dataset detailing suicide rates and causes worldwide using R programming language.